openstack/neutron/doc/source/admin/config-routed-networks.rst

 Starting with Antelope, the support of routed provider networks has been enhanced to handle multiple segments per host.
-The main consequence will be for an operator to extend the IP pool without creating multiple networks and/or increasing broadcast domain..
+The main consequence will be for an operator to extend the IP pool without creating multiple networks and/or increasing broadcast domain.

 .. note::

    The present support is only available for OVS agent at this point.

 #.
-On a given provided network, create a second segment.
+On a given provider network, create a second segment.
 In this
    example, the second segment uses the ``provider1`` physical network with VLAN ID 2020.